-If you own a private or public limited company (BV or NV), you must complete a corporate income tax return (VPB) for your company.
-Foundations or associations must complete corporation tax returns only in specific circumstances.
-Depending on the level of profit, you may be exempt.
+Do you own a private or public limited company (bv or nv)?
+You must complete and file a corporate income tax return (vpb) for your company.

-Are your activities innovative?
-And are you making a profit?
-Then you may be able to put the profit from these activities in a special tariff box on your corporate income tax return: the innovation box.
+Are your activities innovative and profitable?
+Then you may be able to put the profit from these activities in a special tariff box on your corporate income tax return: the innovation box (innovatiebox).
 You then pay less tax.
-It is conditional that you have a patent or a foreign patent or that you apply the R&D payroll tax allowance (WBSO).
+This is possible if you apply for the R&D payroll tax allowance (WBSO).

 Do you have a large company?
 Then extra conditions apply (in Dutch).
 You must, for example, also have a Dutch patent or a foreign patent.
 You can check if your company is considered a small or large taxpayer.
 The Dutch Tax and Customs Administration gives an example on how to use the innovation box (in Dutch).

 Filing your corporate income tax return and tax rate